Clinical and Epidemiological Profile of Oral and Maxillofacial Trauma at Two Quaternary Hospitals in Mozambique in 2016

 Discussion

-In Mozambique, there are no published studies on the subject with which to compare our findings.
-This study is the first of its kind in this area, and will make available relevant information which can be compared with similar studies from other countries.
+There are no published studies on the subject for Mozambique with which to compare our findings.
+This study is the first of its kind in this country and makes available relevant information which can be compared with similar studies from other countries.

-The demographic profile of maxillofacial trauma patients in both the hospitals studied in Mozambique in 2016 is similar; most trauma patients belong to the 15-44 years age group, with a mean age 27 years; maxillofacial trauma is more prevalent in African males.
+The demographic profile of maxillofacial trauma patients in the two hospitals studied in Mozambique in 2016 is similar: most trauma patients are in the 15–44-year age group, with a mean age 27 years; maxillofacial trauma is more prevalent in African males.

-In this study there is a marked difference in the prevalence of maxillofacial trauma in men and women in the two hospitals.
-This is in line with the findings of studies done in South Africa (15).
+This study shows a marked difference in the prevalence of maxillofacial trauma in men and women in the two hospitals, in line with the findings of studies done in South Africa (15).

-It is also seen that the prevalence of women in maxillofacial trauma has shown an increase (15).
-It should be noted that especially in the last three decades, there is a growing incidence of trauma in women, usually aged up to 40 years.
-This is due to the behavioral changes of women in society, with a greater number of women drivers, the combination of alcohol and driving, inserting them in extra-domestic’s work (3,4,5,16).
+The prevalence of women with maxillofacial trauma has increased (15).
+Especially in the last three decades, incidence of trauma is growing in women usually aged up to 40 years.
+This may be due to the behavioral changes of women in society—a greater number of women drivers, the combination of alcohol and driving, and their being required to drive for work (3,4,5,16).

-In regards to the treatments performed on an outpatient or inpatient basis and the consumption of alcohol; we cannot draw conclusions by the lack of data in this study.
-In literature consulted, all the traumas resulting from traffic accidents, alcohol was associated in 65% of cases (1).
+We cannot draw conclusions on outpatient or inpatient treatment and on the consumption of alcohol, due to lack of data in this study.
+In the literature consulted, in all traumas resulting from traffic accidents, the presence of alcohol was noted in 65% of cases (1).

-Studies in Pakistan, South Africa and Brazil indicated physical aggression as the primary cause of maxillofacial traumas (1,18, 19), this study in Mozambique cannot yet say conclusively that from the few duly completed clinical reports physical aggression and traffic accidents are among the leading causes of maxillofacial trauma.
+Studies in Pakistan, South Africa, and Brazil identify physical aggression as the primary cause of maxillofacial traumas (1,18,19); this study cannot yet state conclusively from the few duly completed clinical reports available that physical aggression and traffic accidents are among the leading causes of maxillofacial trauma.

-In this study it was found that traumas of the lower floor of the face is the most prevalent type of maxillofacial trauma, mandibular fractures being the most common diagnosis; this finding is in agreement with the findings of similar studies in the literature consulted (17).
-The regions of the body, the jaw angle and parasymphyseal area of the mandible are the most common locations of these fractures (10,11,12,13).
+In this study, traumas of the lower floor of the face are the most prevalent types of maxillofacial trauma, mandibular fractures being the most common diagnosis; this finding agrees with the findings of similar studies in the literature consulted (17).
+The regions of the head, jaw and para symphyseal area of the mandible are the most common locations of these fractures (10–13).

-The study also finds that closed reductions are the most common treatment again in agreement with available literature (7,8,9,14,15,20).
-It should be noted that wound suture and open reductions were also frequent modalities of treatment used.
+This study also found that closed reductions are the most common treatment, again agreeing with the available literature (7–9,14,15,20).
+Wound suture and open reductions were also the most frequent treatment modalities used.

 Conclusion